learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 ### JWT Auth in Redux and Rails

 **This is a sample application and walks through _one_ possible auth implementation.
+It does not cover everything there is to know about auth and is intended as an introduction.
 Please do not blindly copy/paste the code here.
-Use this as a guide for setting up token auth in a React/Redux application using JSON Web Tokens.**
+Use this as a guide for setting up auth in a React/Redux application using JSON Web Tokens.**

 ---

-## Part 1: R A I L S BCrypt, JWT
+## RAILS BCrypt, JWT 🔐

-#### Creating our Server
+#### Building Our Server

 - This section will walk through building a rails server.
 If you have questions about `Cors`, `ActiveModel::Serializer`, `Postgres`, namespacing and versioning our API, and/or general questions about Rails as an api only, refer [to this guide](https://github.com/learn-co-curriculum/mod3-project-week-setup-example).